 Located on Canal Street, the Hub on Canal is an eclectic mix of history that reflects the exterior historic district and modern culture.
 The interesting combination plays out well as the venue has risen to be one of the top New Smyrna Beach attractions.

-The Hub on Canal is an artistic co-op where over 70 local artists display their work, lead workshops, and initiate talks on art.
+The Hub on Canal is an artistic co-op and art gallery where over 70 local artists display their work, lead workshops, and initiate talks on art.
 The creative hub sits at the forefront of New Smyrna Beach’s cultural revitalization.

 The gallery remains fresh and relevant, with a consistent display of new work and a series of festivals and exhibitions throughout the year.
 Most of its events are held during the winter months.